 On January 30, 2009, while on a South American cruise, the ship docked in Puerto Montt (Chile) with a dead humpback whale (40 ft / 12 m long) entangled on the bulbous bow.

 In October 2008, due to financial considerations, Royal Caribbean cancelled all the ship’s South American cruises scheduled for 2009 and 2010.
 The vessel's calendar was rescheduled with additional 24 Mexican Riviera itineraries leaving roundtrip from San Diego CA.

 |03 January 2008||Other Incidents|

 On January 3, 2008, due to rough weather, passenger tendering in George Town (Grand Cayman) was impossible.
-Loaded with passengers, tender boats were bouncing in the harbor for ~2 hours.
-The tendering was forced to be moved from the harbor to the Spotts Beach Dock on the island’s southern side.
+Loaded with passengers, tender boats were bouncing in the harbour for ~2 hours.
+The tendering was forced to be moved from the harbour to the Spotts Beach Dock on the island’s southern side.

 |04 November 2006||Fire Accident|

 On November 4, 2006, at ~2 am a fire broke out in the buffet restaurant “Windjammer”.
-The incident occurred on an 7-day Eastern Caribbean cruise roundtrip from Port Everglades FL.
+The incident occurred on a 7-day Eastern Caribbean cruise roundtrip from Port Everglades FL.

 |September 2006||Cruise Illness / Norovirus Outbreaks|

 September 2006, CDC reported on voyage Sept 2 to 9, a major illness outbreak affected a total of 227 passengers (out of 2131, or 10,7%) and 12 crew (out of 870, or 1,4%).
-Although all sick suffered predominantly from Norovirus symptoms (vomiting, diarrhea), they tested negative for Noro virus.
+Although all sick suffered predominantly from Norovirus symptoms (vomiting, diarrhoea), they tested negative for the Norovirus.
 The ship was operating on a 7-day Alaskan cruise from Vancouver BC to Seward AK.